Thomas Goldsworthy Dutton

 Thomas Goldsworthy Dutton (1820–1891) was a 19th-century English marine lithographer, draftsman, watercolourist, painter, and etcher.

 Early life

 Born in 1820 in London, Middlesex, England, and named after his father, an Ironmonger.
 Dutton married Martha Foster on 27 Apr 1843, at St John, Hackney, Middlesex.
 He lived thereafter mainly in Lambeth.

 Career

 He has the reputation of being one of the finest lithographers of 19th-century nautical scenes and ship portraits.
 He was also a noted watercolorist, and oil painter.
 His marine paintings were generally created for his lithographs.
 These original works are quite rare in the marketplace.

-He practised from premises in Fleet Street, London, and his work was often exhibited at the Suffolk Street Gallery between 1858–1879.
+He practised from premises in Fleet Street, London, and his work was often exhibited at the Suffolk Street Gallery between 1858 and 1879.
 Much of his work was for the lithographic printing company Day and Haghe.

 The National Maritime Museum, Greenwich, holds almost a complete collection of his published lithographs.